Changing reality for the Digital CIO

 Innovation

 It is very hard to innovate within a team managing legacy systems.
 By creating a separate innovation team that is not constrained by legacy, an organisation can move at a greater rate of change.
 That said, legacy systems must not be overlooked as being able to be transformed through innovation.
-In fact the innovation team within an organisation can work with those who manage such legacy systems to transform them over time for the digital age.
-A relatively small change such as automating server builds in the legacy environment could be a huge step forward.
-Innovation must also have a purpose – to solve a particular problem – otherwise innovating could just be seen as “skunk works”.
+The team focused on innovation within an organisation can work with those who manage such legacy systems to transform them over time for the digital age.

 Team, Culture and Talent